progenetix/bycon/docs/data-summaries.md

     * [`/aggregation_terms/` endpoint response](https://staging.progenetix.org/beacon/aggregation_terms/)
     * [Example aggregation response for TCGA cancer samples](https://staging.progenetix.org/beacon/biosamples/?requestedGranularity=aggregated&filters=pgx:cohort-TCGAcancers&aggregationTerms=ageAtDiagnosisBySex)
-        - This is a `resultSets` response for the `/biosamples/` endpoint with `requestedGranularity=aggregated` and using all of the predefined `aggregationTerms` (which can be retrieved with the call above)
+        - This is a `resultSets` response for the `/biosamples/` endpoint with `requestedGranularity=aggregated` and using the `ageAtDiagnosisBySex` aggregation term known from the `/aggregation_terms/` call above
         - the summaries are reported in `summaryResults.n.summaryResults`
+    * Age/sex distribution for brain cancer samples shown in a [dashboard](https://staging.progenetix.org/queryResultsDashboard/?filters=NCIT:C3268&aggregationTerms=ageAtDiagnosisBySex)
     * [Content dashboard for the Progenetix data](https://staging.progenetix.org/dataDashboard/)
         - This is purely a showcase for 1 and 2 dimensional representations w/o
           any refinements.
 However, based on the JavaScript version of [plotly](https://plotly.com/)